Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Computation of scattering amplitude: Soft-loop expansion and classical limit

 Schematically, any one-loop soft-box diagram can be written as,

-To solve the master integrals, we need boundary condition which we take for $x\to 1$ i.e the non relativistic limit.\\\\ \textbf{Re-expansion in static/non-relativistic limit:} Now to fix the boundary condition we need to re-expand the integrals in potential region in near static limit ($\boldsymbol{v}\to 0$).
-The scaling rules for near static is,
+To solve the master integrals, we need boundary condition which we take for $x\to 1$ i.e the non relativistic limit.\\\\\\ \textbf{Re-expansion in static/non-relativistic limit:} Now, to fix the boundary condition, we need to re-expand the integrals in the potential region in the near static limit ($\boldsymbol{v}\to 0$).
+The scaling rules for near static are,